-The importance of a connection to the community and the opportunity to learn by doing that is a hallmark of Anser’s CBC program for elementary students is also the basis for the Junior High electives program.
+The importance of a connection to the community and the opportunity to learn by doing that is a hallmark of Anser’s CBC program for elementary students grades K-5 and is also the basis for the 6th grade and Junior High electives program.

-Junior High electives occur each Thursday afternoon, allowing our junior high students to explore a variety of classes in the Arts, Music, Athletics, Cooking, Computer Science and more.
-At the beginning of each year, JH students are surveyed regarding their interests for elective opportunities.
+Electives occur each Thursday afternoon, allowing our students to explore a variety of classes in the visual arts, music, athletics, performing arts, cooking, STEM and more.
+At the beginning of each year, students are surveyed regarding their interests for elective opportunities.
 Elective choices are then developed and community experts are contracted to teach the classes.
 Most classes stay on campus, but some travel off site to take advantage of the many cultural and natural settings Boise has to offer.

-If you are interested in volunteering for Electives as a parent, or as a community partner please contact us.
-Also, please click here for our JH Elective Courses, JH Elective Volunteer Needs or JH Elective Forms.
+If you are interested in volunteering for Electives as a parent, or as a community partner please contact Dani Zepplin at email@example.com.